 The Asset Criticality Index considers the necessity and role of the different critical asset categories during and immediately after a storm event.
 Assets deemed vital to remain operational during crisis events were given the highest weight in the scoring system.
-This is followed by assets critical to immediate post-disaster recovery, and finally, those critical to short- and long-term recovery efforts (see Table 4-1 for additional detail).
+This is followed by assets critical to immediate post-disaster recovery, then those critical to short- and long-term recovery efforts, and finally, public/private assets of special consideration during short- and long-term recovery (see Table 4-1 for additional detail).

 - 1. Primary: Vital assets to remain operational during crisis events. - 2.
 Secondary: Vital assets that are critical to immediate post-disaster recovery. - 3.
-Tertiary: Critical to short- and long-term recovery efforts.
+Tertiary: Critical to short- and long-term recovery efforts. - 4.
+Quaternary: Special consideration public/private assets of special consideration during short- and long-term recovery.

-By using a weighted approach (Table 5-17), the Asset Criticality Index provides a nuanced understanding of the importance of SLC and municipal critical assets.
+By using a weighted approach (Table 5-16), the Asset Criticality Index provides a nuanced understanding of the importance of SLC and municipal critical assets.
 This enables more effective prioritization of adaptation measures, resource allocation, and long-term planning to enhance overall resilience and ensure continuity during and after crisis events.